-MPN, including polycythemia vera, essential thrombocythemia, and primary myelofibrosis, can “transform” to AML (Abdulkarim et al, 2009).
-There is variability in the risks of developing AML after different forms of MPN (Barbui, 2004; Mesa et al, 2005; Passamonti et al, 2008).
+MPN, including polycythemia vera, essential thrombocythemia, and primary myelofibrosis, can “transform” to AML (Abdulkarim et al., 2009).
+There is variability in the risks of developing AML after different forms of MPN (Barbui, 2004; Mesa et al., 2005; Passamonti et al., 2008).
 Mechanisms involved in leukemic transformation are not well understood, particularly because of the rarity of the event, the difficulty of disentangling the role of one or more treatments, and the likelihood that that the causes of transformation are multifactorial.
-For example, in a nationwide Swedish cohort of 11,039 MPN patients diagnosed during 1958-2005, 292 patients developed AML (n = 271) or MDS (n = 21) (Bjorkholm et al, 2011).
+For example, in a nationwide Swedish cohort of 11,039 MPN patients diagnosed during 1958-2005, 292 patients developed AML (n = 271) or MDS (n = 21) (Bjorkholm et al., 2011).
 A significantly increased risk of developing MDS/AML was observed among MPN patients who received ≥1,000 MBq 32P, but it was unclear whether those receiving this high dose of 32P had also received alkylating agents and/or hydroxyurea.

 <3> Other medications